letovesnoi/machine-learning/projects/capstone/capstone_report.md

 ```
 DEREPLICATOR identifies *7505 peptidic* spectra (*3101 linear*, *2681 cyclic*, *1692 branch-cyclic* and *31 complex*).

-To get started, to slightly simplify the task, I remove from consideration all spectra corresponding to complex and branch-cyclic compounds.
-Also as it can be seen above there is small **imbalance of input data** (*3186 linear* and *2763 cyclic* spectra).
+I decided to start with binary classification task.
+So I removed from consideration all spectra corresponding to complex and branch-cyclic compounds.
+And as it can be seen from above there is still small **imbalance of input data** (*3186 linear* and *2763 cyclic* spectra).

 ### Exploratory Visualization
-The plots below shows **first 32 spectra and their discretizations** with various step size.
-Mass-to-charge ratio along X axis ranges from 0 to 5 000 and is divided into 100, 500, 1 000, 5 000, 10 000 and 50 000 intervals.
-The intensities are on Y axis and those of them that fall into one mass-to-charge ratio interval are summed.
+The plots below show **first 32 spectra and their discretizations** with various step sizes.
+Mass-to-charge ratio along the X axis ranges from 0 to 5 000 and is divided into 100, 500, 1 000, 5 000, 10 000 and 50 000 intervals.
+The intensities are along the Y axis and those of them that fall into the same discretization interval are summed up.

 ![alt text](discretization_100.png)
 **Fig. 1.** Mass-to-charge ratio range is divided into **100 intervals**.
-The **dimensionality** of the problem turned out equal to **60** as long as intervals in which no intensity of any spectrum has fallen are not considered by the model as a features.
+The **dimensionality** of the problem is equal to **60** as intervals with zero intensity for all spectra from the dataset are not considered by the model as a features.
 Not all peaks are caught, only the general form of the spectrum can be guessed.

 ![alt text](discretization_500.png)
 **Fig. 2.** Mass-to-charge ratio range is divided into **500 intervals**.
 The **dimensionality** of the problem is **297**.
 Most peaks of input spectrum are visible in discretization, but nearby peaks are still glued together.

 ![alt text](discretization_1000.png)
 **Fig. 3.** Here is **1 000** intervals.
-The dimensionality is about **594**.
+The dimensionality is **594**.
 It can be seen that the discretization is still a bit closer to the original data and most likely the model will already be able to work well with such data.

 ![alt text](discretization_5000.png)
 **Fig. 4.** Number of intervals is **5 000**, dimensionality is **2915**.
-In these plots the blue color is almost completely hidden to the eyes, the discretization is already in good agreement with the input spectra.
+In these plots the blue color (showing original spectra) is almost completely hidden from view - the discretization already fits original spectra data well.

 ![alt text](discretization_10000.png)
 **Fig. 5.** Number of intervals is **10 000**, dimensionality is **5572**.
-The difference with the previous discretization is almost invisible to the eye, however, the dimension of the model is still increasing.
+Visually looks almost the same as the previous discretization.
+However, the dimension of the model is almost twice as big.

 ![alt text](discretization_50000.png)
 **Fig. 6.** Number of intervals is **50 000**, dimensionality is **23325**.
-This is more than enough to train the model so let's finish this.
-But it's still not all existing peaks, there are **783055** different peaks in the original spectra.
+Dimensionality is big, so let's stop here.
+Still not all peaks are caught - there are **783 055** different peaks in the original spectra.

-We see here that even large step discretization allows to recognize most of the peaks.
-This gives a hope that it's possible to **reduce the dimensionality** of the problem meaning number of features considered by the model **not losing much** in quality at the same time.
-It's necessary to think thoroughly here about a representation of the input spectra since what kind and how many features will consider our algorithm completely depends on it.
-So this is helpful for understanding the data and choosing the model dimensionality and complexity.
+We see that discretization with rather large step allows to recognize most of the peaks.
+This gives us an assumption that it's possible to **reduce the dimensionality** of the problem **not losing much** in quality at the same time.

 ### Algorithms and Techniques
-It's Supervised learning task because example input-output (namely spectrum-structure) pairs exists.
-I will start with small **Neural Network** or even clustering algorithms (**K-means**, **Gaussian mixtures**, **Hierarchical clustering**) and **Support Vector Classification**.
-There are two ways to work with these continuous space of input data: **discretize** the raw spectra or directly **approximate** them by functions.
-For discretization most likely will be suitable to use **CNN** to utilize spatial information and for function approximation -- **usual NN**.
-For now I will focus only on discretization.
-I plan to try various data representations and do some preprocessing steps (different step size for discretization, summarizing peaks within a single bin, replacement *NaNs* with zero in intensity vectors, remove zero features and etc).
+It's Supervised learning task because sample-label (namely spectrum-cyclicality) pairs exist.
+I will start with clustering algorithms (**K-means**, **Gaussian mixtures**, **Hierarchical clustering**) and **Support Vector Classification**.
+And then I'll try improve the result with **Neural Network**.
+There are two ways to work with such continuous spaces of input data: **discretize** the raw spectra or directly **approximate** them by functions. **CNN** should suite well for discretization as it allows to utilize spatial information.
+And **usual NN** will be used for function approximation.
+For now I will only focus on discretization.
+I plan to try various data representations and do some preprocessing steps (using different step sizes for discretization, summing up peaks within a single bin, replacing *NaNs* with zero in intensity vectors, removing zero features and etc).

-- **Clustering** The number of clusters are known and equals 2 (linear and non-linear), other parameters will be left by default.
+- **Clustering** The number of clusters is known and equals 2 (linear and non-linear), other parameters will be left default.
-- **Support Vector Machine** Can use default parameters but don't forget about ```class_weight='balanced'``` because the data has small imbalance.
+- **Support Vector Machine** Default parameters will be used to have an overview of SVM performance on such discretized data. ```class_weight``` will be set to ```balanced'``` (to reflect small data imbalance).
 - **Neural networks** The advantage of Neural networks approach is the possibility of non-linear models with respect to the features.
-CNN will include 2 convolutional layers (anyway up to 4 due to the large length of intensity vector), each with 64 filters of size 4 and two fully connected layers of 64 and 2 (number of output categories) neuron units.
-We also use *tanh* or *ReLU* activation, max-pooling, and dropout to prevent overfitting.
-Of course I also will try a different models (various layers and etc.) and most **Keras** optimizers.
+CNN will include 2 convolutional layers (anyway up to 4 due to the large length of intensity vector), each with 64 filters of size 4 and two fully connected layers with 64 and 2 (number of output categories) neuron units, *tanh*/*ReLU* activation functions, max-pooling and dropout layers to prevent overfitting.
+I also will try a different models (various layers and etc.) and most **Keras** optimizers.

 ### Benchmark
-The solution can be measured by common metrics such as **AUC**, **precision**, **recall** and more since there is labeled data.
-For cyclic-linear classification **random model** will be used as benchmark model.
-If the model outperform random model it will be a good enough result.
+Used models can be measured by common metrics such as **AUC**, **precision**, **recall** and more since it is supervised learning problem. **Random model** will be used as a benchmark model for cyclic-linear classification.

 ## III.
 Methodology
 I will use **Python 3** with **pandas**, **NumPy**, **scikit-learn** and mainly **Keras**.
-All steps have already been done in ```capstone.ipynb``` to get input data representation, training, testing and evaluation the model.
+All steps have already been done in ```capstone.ipynb``` - input data preprocessing, training, testing and model evaluation.

 ### Data Preprocessing
 Each spectrum will be converted into intensity vector by tiny step discretization in which mass-to-charge ratios are indices and intensities are values (let the length be less than 50 thousand).
-The function below get binary file with **spectra dataframe** consisting of intensity vectors.
-The input is **pathes to spectra** in MGF Format, path to the file where will the dataframe be written and discrete values of mass-to-charges (intervals on which it's necessary to divide the values along the x axis).
+The function below creates binary file with **spectra dataframe** consisting of intensity vectors.
+Function input is **pathes to spectra files** in MGF Format, path to the output file and interval bounds of mass-to-charges (on which it's necessary to split the values along the x axis).
 ```
 def get_fthr(spectra_pathes, fthr, discrete_masses):
     spectra_df = pd.DataFrame()